 As residential development expanded, protecting the North Oaks area – one of the last natural places in the metro with such significance to water quality for the city – became an important conservation goal.
 In December of 1999, the descendants of James J. Hill, Doug and Mari Hill Harpur, did just that.
 Through an agreement with the City of North Oaks around future development, the North Oaks Company protected almost 900 acres of natural land in North Oaks with the Minnesota Land Trust.

 2019 marks the 20th anniversary of the conservation easement with the Land Trust at North Oaks, and it still holds the title of the largest conservation easement held by the Minnesota Land Trust within the Twin Cities metro.
-This unique swath of habitat is unparalleled, particularly in an area that has seen rapid development consuming natural and agricultural lands at a rate of nearly 60 acres per day.
+This unique swath of environmentally pristine habitat is unparalleled in a suburban area that has seen rapid development consuming natural and agricultural lands nearby at a rate of nearly 60 acres per day.

-This foresight to protect what is now a thriving ecosystem, ensuring clean water protections for all downstream, wasn’t the only benefit created by the development.
+This foresight to protect a thriving ecosystem helps provide both a reliable source of water to residents of St. Paul and the unique “nature centric” residential community known as North Oaks.
 As a modern housing development, the North Oaks community wanted to avoid the cookie cutter look and feel of other projects happening at the time.
 Building a connection to the protected natural landscapes through each house was a goal of the Harpurs, and they recruited the services of Randall Arendt, who designed conservation developments to protect natural land while building to allowable density in an area.
 Even the roads were designed to curve around trees and waterways, mimicking the patterns of the land to avoid impacting the natural features that made the place so special.

 Over the years the North Oaks Company has worked to maintain and improve the natural area, including restoring the wetlands.
 At one point they even temporarily drew down Wilkinson Lake to put up a carp barrier and clean the impacted waters.
-Now the lake is thriving, with osprey, cranes and waterfowl returning to the area.
+Now the lake is better able to maintain its ecosystem and provide habitat for osprey, cranes and waterfowl which are returning to the area.

 As the easement enters its 20th year, Mari Harpur says she feels very proud of what they’ve accomplished with the development.
 And she has reason to be proud.
 By creating an intentional community centered on the outdoors, while at the same time permanently protecting 900 acres of important natural lands, North Oaks will continue to be an asset for not just those who live there, but the whole Twin Cities metro.